JuliaDynamics/TimeseriesSurrogates.jl/docs/src/constrained/fourier_surrogates.md

 ![30 random phase surrogates for a single realization of a cyclostationary AR(2) process](../examples/randomphases_NSAR2.gif)

-In the next animation, the time series for which we generate surrogates change between frames.
-One phase surrogate realization is generated for each of the time series.
+In the next animation, the time series (blue) for which we generate surrogates change between frames.
+One phase surrogate realization (orange) is generated for each of the time series.
 Notice that, again, the phase surrogates accurately represents the autocorrelation of the different initial time series.